oracle/docker-images/OracleFMWInfrastructure/dockerfiles/12.2.1.3/README.md

 	`$ docker images`

 #### Start the container
-Start a container from the image created in step 1.
+The domain home will be persisted to a volume in the host, before running the admin server container make sure you have created the external volume with the correct permissions.
+In order to properly secure data in external volumes, it is an administrator's responsibility to set the appropriate permissions on those directories.
+To allow the WebLogic Server process to access data in a volume, the user running the container needs to have the proper permission to the volume folder.
+Please refer to blog [Docker Volumes in WebLogic] (https://blogs.oracle.com/weblogicserver/docker-volumes-in-weblogic] for more information).

-You can override the default values of the following parameters during runtime with the `-e` option.
-For your convinience you can set the environment variables by running 'setEnv.sh`  before running the admin server or managed server containers.
+You can override the default values of the following parameters during runtime in the `./properties/domain.properties` file.
+The script `./container-scripts/setEnv.sh` sets the environment variables to configure the domain.
 The default values of the environment variables are:

       * `ADMIN_NAME`                  (default: `AdminServer`)
       * `ADMIN_LISTEN_PORT`           (default: `7001`)